BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

     }

 There's yet another way to accomplish this by using `.bind`, which can bind a `this` context and arguments to function.
-It behaves identially to the code above
+It behaves identically to the code above

     for(var i = 0; i < 10; i++) {